micmarty/WildWorld-the-Game/README.md

-# Wild world simulator -> just a game
+# Wild world simulator

 ![Link to screenshot](http://i.imgur.com/NUZ9U4u.png)

-(icons were made in polish language, sorry for now) (ikony w języku polskim.
-W - wilk, Z - żółw, L - lis itd.)
+(icons were made in polish language, marked as TODO at the bottom of this page)

 ## Basic info: